MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/m365-custom-connectors.md

 ## Use connectors in GCC or GCCH

 You must [enable connectors in Teams](#enable-or-disable-connectors-in-teams).
-Connectors are disabled by default in the Government Cloud Community (GCC) environments and Government Community Cloud-High (GCCH).
+Connectors are disabled by default in the Government Cloud Community (GCC) and Government Community Cloud-High (GCCH) environments.

 To set the parameters, connect to the [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps&preserve-view=true).